python/cpython/Doc/library/os.rst

    which is used to define the environment variables for the new process (they are used instead of the current process' environment); the functions :func:`spawnl`, :func:`spawnlp`, :func:`spawnv`, and :func:`spawnvp` all cause the new process to inherit the environment of the current process.
+Note that keys and values in the *env* dictionary must be strings; invalid keys or values will cause the function to fail, with a return value of ``127``.

    As an example, the following calls to :func:`spawnlp` and :func:`spawnvpe` are equivalent::